ash-adappa/Dataquest-Project-US-Gun-Deaths/README.md

-# Dataquest-Project-US-Gun-Deaths
+# US-Gun-Deaths
-Contains some exploratory aggregation of different categories, mainly race to find patterns in gun related deaths in the US
+Contains some exploratory data nalysis by aggregation of different categories, mainly race to find patterns in gun related deaths in the US.